open-telemetry/opentelemetry-dotnet/docs/logs/customizing-the-sdk/README.md

 ### SetResourceBuilder

 [Resource](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/sdk.md)
 is the immutable representation of the entity producing the telemetry.
 If no `Resource` is explicitly configured, the default is to use a resource indicating this [Telemetry SDK](https://github.com/open-telemetry/opentelemetry-specification/tree/main/specification/resource/semantic_conventions#telemetry-sdk).
-`SetResourceBuilder` method can be used to set a `ResourceBuilder` on the provider.
-When the provider is built, it automatically builds the final `Resource` from the configured `ResourceBuilder`.
-As with samplers, there can only be a single `Resource` associated with a provider.
-If multiple `SetResourceBuilder` is called, the last one wins.
-Also, it is not possible to change the resource builder *after* the provider is built.
-`ResourceBuilder` offers various methods to construct resource comprising of multiple attributes from various sources.
+The `SetResourceBuilder` method can be used to set a single `ResourceBuilder`.
+If `SetResourceBuilder` is called multiple times, only the last is kept..
+It is not possible to change the resource builder *after* creating the LoggerFactory.

 The snippet below shows configuring a custom `ResourceBuilder` to the provider.